 Applicants to the STE Program - entrepreneurs by definition - are generally optimistic when making projections at the time of application and may present the best-case scenario for future growth for their projects.
 These applicants of course project that their businesses will be successful; otherwise, they would not invest their own (or their investor's) money in starting or expanding their businesses.
 CAEATFA staff review applicant sales projections and compare these projections to those for competitors, overall industry growth or other benchmarks where possible.
 Ultimately, however, there is no way for anyone - CAEATFA staff, applicants, or their investors - to know with certainty whether the projections are accurate.
-In order to ensure that applicant projections that are submitted to investors.
+In order to ensure that applicant projections are as accurate as possible, CAEATFA requires that applicants submit to CAEATFA the same financial projections that are submitted to investors.
 The penalties that applicants would face for deceiving investors provide a check on any exaggerated or fraudulent projections that might be submitted to CAEATFA.
 Furthermore, CAEATFA only "invests" in a company if the company is also investing resources in a capital equipment purchase.
 In other words, the company's owners - those in the best position to assess the likelihood of future success - must decide that an equipment purchase represents a sound investment an applicant can take advantage of the STE.